Corporate governance

 -

-● indicates the areas in which the target Audit & Supervisory Board Member is expected to excel.
-It does not represent all of the target person's qualifications and experience.
+●indicates areas to which the Company particularly expects the relevant Director or Audit & Supervisory Board Member to contribute and does not represent all of his/her skill and experience.

 Training